 On the opening day we raised the first oysters from the lines with fingers crossed.

 One by one we went through a well-drilled process - open, harvest, clean, implant, and return to the lines along with freshly seeded juveniles.
 Within the first day it was clear that April delay and extra time was worth the wait.

 Over the next 3 weeks we raised 4,500 oysters from the lines, and the results were extraordinary: a 68% rate of return - over 3,000 marketable pearls !!

 Not only pearls in great numbers, but pearls with fantastic color and incredible luster.

 The October 2016 harvest is - by some margin - our best harvest since we began operations.

 We can only guess, but Winston may have blown some good fortune our way in the end by stirring up the mix in the lagoon to generate a healthy spurt of growth similar to that seen landside.

 "Always great to harvest.... but then it comes with a bit more work and headaches afterward; grading and deciding what stays and what goes to export.
 I love these problems!" - Claude Prevost

-Around half of the crop has been set aside for the export market with the rest retained for local sales of loose pearls, jewelry and other accessories at the Boutique in Matei.
+Around half of the crop has been set aside for the export market with the rest retained for local sales of loose pearls, jewelry and other accessories.
 Given the popularity of our sneak-peek pictures on our Facebook page we are looking forward to some very good sales !